 Modern rooms often use points, gems, miles, or tiers instead of simple rakeback.
 That makes the system feel richer, but it also makes the real return harder to compare.

-Some rooms combine welcome bonuses, loyalty rewards, freerolls, mission rewards, and promo overlays.
+Some rooms combine welcome bonuses, loyalty rewards, freerolls, mission rewards, leaderboards, and promo overlays.
 Technically this is not just rakeback, but it still affects your total value.

 Not every room measures player contribution in the same way.